 HISTORY OF OUR FESTIVAL

-In 1996, James “Pappy” Martin collaborated with Councilmember Byron Brown, Darryl Peebles, Council President James Pitts and Steve Porter to implement an innovative community enhancement program entitled Masten Jazz Festival.
+In 1996, James “Pappy” Martin collaborated with Councilmember Byron Brown, Darryl Peebles, Council President James Pitts and Steve Porter to implement an innovative community enhancement program entitled Masten Jazz Festival, free to the community.
 In 2015, upon the passing of Pappy Martin who continued the festival, the name was changed to the Pappy Martin Legacy – Masten Jazz Festival.
 It is held on the grounds of the Buffalo Museum of Science in Martin Luther King, Jr. Park, the heart and crown jewel of the Masten District.
-Over the past 22 years, there have been performances by many internationally acclaimed musicians including: Nasar Abadey, JD Allen, Bootsie Barnes, Gary Bartz, Andy Bey, Junie Booth, Brownman, Etienne Charles, Theo Croker, George Caldwell, Wayne Escoffery, Joe Ford, Dodo Greene, Phillip Harper, Winard Harper, Donald Harrison, Freddie Hendrix, JazzCats, Mike King, Bobby Lavell, Carmen Lundy, Curtis Lundy, Spider Martin, Jeremy Pelt, Wallace Roney, Vanessa Rubin, Patrice Rushen, Serious Young Musicians, Straight Ahead, Malachi Thompson, Camille Thurman, Al Tinney, Mike Wade, Donald Walden, Bobby Watson, Rodney Whitaker, Ben Williams and Warren Wolf, among others.
-The festival has also presented many local musicians: Bilal Abdullah, Zaid Aleem, Rodney Appleby, Ben Clyburn, Drea d'Nur, Brian Freeman, Douglas Gaston, Jaman, Nikki Hicks, Will Holton, Danny Jelks, Carol McLaughlin, Nelson “Poppa” Lucas, Bobby Militello, Janice Mitchell, William Murphy, Larry Salter, Gregory Treadwell, Darryl Washington and Jerry Youngman, to name a few, along with students from the Love Supreme School of Music.
+Over the past 28 years, there have been performances by many internationally acclaimed musicians including: Nasar Abadey, Mario Abney, JD Allen, Bootsie Barnes, Gary Bartz, Jean and Marcus Baylor, Lakecia Benjamin, Andy Bey, Junie Booth, Brownman, Ron Carter, Etienne Charles, Theo Croker, George Caldwell, Steve Davis, Wayne Escoffery, Josh Evans, Joe Ford, Giveton Gelin, Tia Fuller, Dodo Greene, Terreon Gully, Craig Handy, Phillip Harper, Winard Harper, Keyon Harrold, Donald Harrison, Eddie Henderson, Freddie Hendrix, JazzCats, Shenel Johns, Mimi Jones, Mike King, Bobby Lavell, Carmen Lundy, Curtis Lundy, Russell Malone, Spider Martin, Johnny O'Neal, Endea Owens, Jeremy Pelt, Nat Reeves, Herlin Riley, Wallace Roney Jr., Wallace Roney Sr., Shamie Royston, Jamison Ross, Vanessa Rubin, Patrice Rushen, Serious Young Musicians, Straight Ahead, Malachi Thompson, Camille Thurman, Al Tinney, Charenee Wade, Mike Wade, Donald Walden, Bobby Watson, Rodney Whitaker, Lenny White, Ben Williams, Buster Williams, Mark Whitfild Jr., Warren Wolf and Brandee Younger, among others.
+The festival has also presented many locally-based musicians: Bilal Abdullah, Zaid Aleem, Rodney Appleby, Rod Bronner, Sehrea Brown, Tim Clarke, Ben Clyburn, Drea d'Nur, Brian Freeman, Douglas Gaston, Isaiah Gethers, Jaman, Jacob Jay, Nikki Hicks, Will Holton, Danny Jelks, Marcus Lolo, Carol McLaughlin, Nelson “Poppa” Lucas, Bobby Militello, Janice Mitchell, William Murphy, Charles Reedy, Larry Salter, Dalton Sharp, Gregory Treadwell, Darryl Washington, Joyce Wilson-Nixon and Jerry Youngman, to name a few, along with students from the Love Supreme School of Music and, of course, Pappy Martin.

 Buffalo is a city with deep roots in the jazz tradition.
-It once touted numerous venues that showcased jazz performances: Blue Note, Bon Ton, Calumet, Colored Musicians' Club, Little Harlem, Pine Grill, Moonglow, Revilot, Royal Arms, Shalimar and many more.
-The city is home to several jazz giants and provided mentors, teachers and audiences for hundreds of developing musicians.
-This festival is dedicated to keeping that legacy alive as it reinforces confidence, in young and old, that Western New York is a place to not only present world renowned musicians, but also, develop and nurture future musicians.
+It once touted numerous venues that showcased jazz performances such as the Blue Note, Bon Ton, Calumet, Colored Musicians' Club, Little Harlem, Pine Grill, Moonglow, Revilot, Royal Arms, Shalimar and many more.
+The city is home to several jazz giants and has provided mentors, teachers and audiences for hundreds of developing musicians.
+This festival is dedicated to keeping that tradition alive as it reinforces confidence, in young and old, that Western New York is a place to not only present world-renowned musicians, but also, develop and nurture future musicians.
+The rich legacy will continue by grooming the next generation of jazz lovers.
+It helps ensure that this art form will remain a part of our local cultural tapestry.
+Through exposure, understanding of and appreciation for this music is undeniable.